Despacho Ceremony Explained – The Andean Art of Sacred Offering

 How is a Despacho Completed?

-• Burned – The most common completion.
-The bundle is burned in a fire, and the smoke carries the prayers to the spirit world.
-Used for transformation, release, and sending prayers upward.
+- Burned – The bundle is burned in a fire, smoke carries prayers to the spirit world.
+Used for transformation and release.

-• Buried – The bundle is buried in the earth, returning the offering directly to Pachamama.
+- Buried – Buried in the earth, returning the offering directly to Pachamama.
 Used for grounding, healing, and abundance.

-• Placed in water – The bundle is placed in a river or the sea, carried away by the water.
+- Placed in water – Placed in a river or the sea.
 Used for release, flow, and letting go.

 Can Anyone Perform a Despacho?